-The 3-Day Potty Training Method Explained
+Potty Training

-The 3-day potty training method is a focused, short-term approach designed to help children understand the connection between body signals and using the toilet.
+A focused, short-term approach designed to help children understand the connection between body signals and using the toilet.

 Is the 3-Day Method Right for You?

 This method isn't for everyone.
-It works best under specific conditions:
+It works best under specific conditions.

-Good Fit If:
+โœ“ Good Fit

 • Your child shows clear readiness signs